 Also, the physical act of responding to an email, text, or video increases the tension in your body which results in stress.
 Your body then produces the stress hormone cortisol released by the adrenal gland aversive to sleep.

 Furthermore, the brain naturally creates the hormone, melatonin that regulates the sleep-wake cycle.
-Too much light from video screens at bedtime affect the melatonin production giving the body the impression you aren’t ready for sleep.
+Too much light from video screens at bedtime affects the melatonin production giving the body the impression you aren’t ready for sleep.
 Also, the screen emits light that suggests to the brain that it is still daytime which contributes to insomnia and sleep deprivation.
 Holding a device such as a smartphone close to one’s face increases this effect giving the brain the wrong signal as if it’s not time to go to sleep.
 The best advice is to stop watching TV or using smartphones and other screen devices an hour or two before bedtime to give your brain a rest and the correct signal that it is time for sleep.

 Harvard Medical School scientists concur that specific wavelengths of light suppress the sleep-inducing hormone melatonin in the brain.